ai-cfia/nachet-backend/docs/nachet-model-documentation.md

 |[Object Detection](https://huggingface.co/tasks/object-detection) | Identify and locate an object belonging to a specific class within an image. |The object detection models take an image as an input and output the image with a label and a box around the detected object. |
 |[Segmentation](https://huggingface.co/tasks/image-segmentation) | Segmentation is the task of dividing images into different parts, where each pixel in the image is mapped to an object.
 It includes instance segmentation, panoptic segmentation, and semantic segmentation.| The segmentation models take an image as input and return an image divided into objects. |

-> As of today (2024-02-22), no model uses segmentation.
-To know more about each
+> As of today (2024-02-22), none of our models use segmentation.
+To know more
-> task, click on the task to follow the link to their hugging face page.
-To know
+> about each task, click on the task to follow the link to their hugging face
-> more about AI tasks in general: [Hugging Face
+> page.
+To know more about AI tasks in general: [Hugging Face
 > Tasks](https://huggingface.co/tasks)

 ## List of models